Borderliner/CanvasTable/README.md

 ![100000*80](./assets/100000-80.gif)

 ## Feature
-* high performance works on canvas. 🚀
+* High performance works on canvas. 🚀
-* event support. such as click, mouseenter, mouseleave, etc. ✨
+* Event support, such as click, mouseenter, mouseleave, etc. ✨
-* custom style config. 💄
+* Custom style config. 💄
-* custom icon support. 👍
+* Custom icon support. 👍
-* tooltip for every component. 🔎
+* Tooltip for every component. 🔎
-* write with typescript. 👔
+* Write with typescript. 👔
-* you can even create your own component to display!!! 💖
+* You can even create your own component to display! 💖

 >! it's just like a table implement on dom!